chrschmidt/aoc/2021/24/readme.md

 The solution in mergedb.awk generates two awk scripts from the input and runs them.

-## This is stack! - The fastest solution
+## This is a stack! - The fastest solution

 The previous generator effectively has two types of code between two loops: